 To demonstrate eligibility for the exam, applicants must:

 - Either complete a Board-approved RDA program; have 15 months of work experience as a dental assistant with a licensed dentist in the US; or participate in an approved four-month dental assisting program and 11 months of work experience

 - Complete a Board-approved coronal polishing and radiation safety course

 - Provide proof of completion of a Board-approved Dental Practice Act course, an eight-hour board-approved infection control course, and a course in basic life support by the American Red Cross or the American Heart Association within the past five years

 - Demonstrate satisfactory performance on the registered dental assistant combined written and law and ethics examination

 - Submit fingerprint clearance from the Department of Justice and Federal Bureau of Investigations

 Upon qualification, applicants take a three-part exam including 1) a hands-on practical exam performed on a typodont; 2) a computerized written general knowledge exam; and 3) a computerized law and ethics written exam.

 Renewal is every two years, based on an applicant’s birth month and year.
 However, depending on the date of initial licensure, the first renewal may need to be done before two years.

-For “active” renewals, applicants must complete a renewal form and pay the associated $100 fee, submit a dental healthcare workforce survey, complete 25 continuing education credits, and disclose any disciplinary actions received.
-Renewals done online are immediate and licenses received within two weeks.
+For “active” renewals, applicants must complete a renewal form, pay the associated $100 fee, submit a dental healthcare workforce survey, complete 25 continuing education credits, and disclose any disciplinary actions received.
+Renewals done online are immediate and licenses are received within two weeks.
 Those done by mail may take four to six weeks.